Workday/vizzy/README.md

 ### Configure Authentication Type
 To configure open [vizzy.yaml](config/vizzy.yaml)

-For local authentication with user registration, change the devise auth strategy to local.
+For local authentication with user registration, no setup is required.
+The default auth strategy is local.
 ```yaml
 defaults: &default
   devise: